mongodb/docs/source/faq/developers.rst

              user_value);

-  This will ensure that your application sends ``user_value`` to the dataase server as data rather than code.
+  This will ensure that your application sends ``user_value`` to the database server as data rather than code.

 Dollar Sign Operator Escaping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Field names in MongoDB's query language has semantic meaning.
+Field names in MongoDB's query language have a semantic.
 The
 dollar sign (i.e "``$``) is a reserved character used to represent
 :doc:`operators </reference/operators>` (i.e. :operator:`$inc`.)
-Use
+Thus,
-care to assure that your application's users can not inject operators
+you should ensure that your application's users cannot inject operators
 into their inputs.

 In some cases, you may wish to build a BSON object with a